G M Moore, Burnley College, University of Melbourne

-In other situations however, where the natural soil profile has been shattered by earth works for the construction of foundations, pipelines or other hard structures, the soil bulk density is much reduced and so the roots can extend and develop along these lines of lesser resistance.
-In such situations the construction processes often provide ideal conditions for root proliferation in the very places that landscape managers would wish to have few, if any, roots at all.
+In other situations, however, where the natural soil profile has been shattered by earthworks for the construction of foundations, pipelines or other hard structures, the soil bulk density is much reduced and so the roots can extend and develop along these lines of lesser resistance.
+In such situations, the construction processes often provide ideal conditions for root proliferation in the very places where landscape managers would wish to have few if any, roots at all.
 In short bad management and poor arboricultural practices are inadvertently providing conditions of low soil penetrative resistance, high soil oxygen levels and enhanced soil water levels in places where root growth is not wanted.
-If organic matter is added to this list by inappropriate back filling in such situations almost ideal root growth conditions have been provided.
+If organic matter is added to this list by inappropriate backfilling in such situations almost ideal root growth conditions have been provided.
 It is obvious that such a situation must be properly managed.

 - PROPER INSTALLATION OF PLUMBING, GAS, COMMUNICATION AND ELECTRICAL SERVICES

 - PROPER BACKFILLING OF TRENCHES AND FOUNDATIONS THAT RECONSTITUTES THE SOIL PROFILE